vlaaad/vlaaad.github.io/about.md

 ---
-layout: post
+layout: about
 title: About
 permalink: /about/
 ---

-Vlad, Software Developer in Stockholm.
+Vlad, Software Developer living in Stockholm.